 During the mid-19th century, exercising absolute power Jung Bahadur Rana had become the first Prime Minister of Nepal and continuously, the Rana families had ruled the country for over one century.
 The Ranas were overthrown in a democracy movement of the early 1950s and Nepal enjoyed a multiparty democracy for about 10 years and again it went through one party (Panchyat) system and it enjoyed a multiparty democracy since 1990.

 Nepal now is a Federal Democratic Republic state, since it was declared to be a federal republic on May 28, 2008, in the first meeting of the Constituent Assembly.

 Location: Nestled between India and the Tibetan autonomous region of the Republic of China

 Area: 147,181 square kilometer

-People: 125 caste/ethnic groups, speaking as many as 123 languages, who follow as many as 10 different religion.
+People: 125 castes/ethnic groups, speaking as many as 123 languages, who follow as many as 10 different religions.

 Topography: From the world’s deepest gorge ‘Kali-Gandaki’ to the highest point on earth ‘The Everest’

 Vegetation: As per the size of the country, Nepal possesses some of the most outstanding bio-diversity in the world, ranging from sub-tropical rainforests to Alpine deserts.

 Weather: Climate ranges from Tropical in the low lands to the Arctic in higher altitudes.